AOSC Committees

 Charge:

-• Coordinate space with corresponding ESSIC committee.
+• Coordinate with the corresponding ESSIC committee on dual-use space

-• Represent AOSC in Faculty Senate
+• Represent AOSC in the Faculty Senate

-• Attend Senate meetings and report back relevant information/updates to the department
+• Attend Senate meetings and report back relevant information/updates

 S. Nigam, J. Poterjoy